and Billy E

 Step 15: Do Not Deplete Depth

 One of the biggest mistake I see owners make is to trade away too much depth.
-They ride high because their team looks stacked and they think they are going to kill everyone else -- what they didn't realize is that they now have no backup Quarterbacks when their star passer goes out for the year with an injury (like Carson Palmer in 2008), their season is over.
+They ride high because their team looks stacked and they think they are going to kill everyone else -- what they didn't realize is that they now have no backup Quarterbacks when their star passer goes out for the year with an injury (like Andrew Luck in 2015), their season is over.
 Make sure you secure depth on the waiver wire or get a valuable “throw in” to a trade that will reestablish your depth.
 Sometimes another owner will give up a good player as a throw in just to get the deal done.

 In conclusion, remember to be proactive.
 The idea is to get the trade done.
 Sometimes you have to accept less than you had hoped for; sometimes you'll get more than you had ever imagined.
 Oh yeah, one last thing the final rule of trading is to make sure you cannot do better.
 Before you make a trade you should shop the same players you are about to trade around the league because somebody else might give you more for them.
 I know that it feels good when somebody says yes to one of your deals, remember if somebody thinks that you are going to make a trade they might up the ante because, they really want the player but didn't think you were serious, or they want to stop the other owner from getting him.
 As Always, GOOD LUCK.
 May The Trading Gods Be With You.